du-lab/nonnegative_matrix_factorization/README.md

-# Non-negative Matrix Factorization
+# JavaNMF: A Java library for Non-negative Matrix Factorization

-Java-implementation of non-negative matrix factorization.
+Java library for performing non-negative matrix factorization.
 A non-negative matrix *X* is factorized into the product of two matrices *W* and *H*, such that the distance between *X* and *WH* is minimal.
+The distance can be evaluated using the euclidean distance or the generalized Kullback-Leibler divergence with optional regularization terms.
+Two types of gradient-descent update rules are supported.

 ##### Implemented distance org.dulab.nmf.measures